Take Your Content Beyond the Blog

 By focusing on your target audience’s key challenges and the steps they take to seek solutions, you can develop genuinely insightful, interesting, and informative pieces that drive customer interaction and strengthen the value of your brand.

-Let’s look at some of the various non-blog content resources your digital marketing team can consider as you develop your 2021 content marketing campaign.
+Let’s look at some of the various non-blog content resources your digital marketing team can consider as you develop your content marketing strategy.

 Marketing eBooks don’t have to be hundreds or even tens of pages long, but careful consideration must be made to ensure an eBook is the right vehicle to deliver your content.
 This begs the old age question: to gate or not to gate!?
 You could spend weeks developing the most gorgeous and well-written eBook, but if you gate it behind a form while similar information is available to your audience by another brand for “free,” you may risk losing leads or downloads.